On an Information and Control Architecture for Future Electric Energy Systems: The Present Architecture of Electric Energy Systems

 \section{The Present Architecture of Electric Energy Systems}

-Before embarking on what are the future challenges, we begin by describing entities involved, and the current architecture of power systems.
-Given the complexity of the system, there are multiple perspectives of the architecture.
+Before embarking on {{discussing the future challenges, this section describes the present architecture of power systems and the entities involved. }} Given the complexity of the system, there are multiple perspectives of the architecture.
 One elucidates the entities involved in transmission and distribution, and the planning and operational aspects involved.
 Another perspective is through the lens of temporal and spatial scales.
-Finally, and most important functionally, is to understand the set of control loops that achieve reliable and efficient power delivery, and how they are organized.
+Finally, and most important functionally, is to understand the set of control loops that achieve reliable and efficient power delivery, and how they are organized. {{The following subsection describes the entities involved.}}